horvathcso/scisbi/docs/introduction.md

 # Introduction

-Welcome to the documentation for **scisbi - Scientific Machine Learning package for Simulation Based Inference**.
+Welcome to the scisbi documentation!
+This package provides tools for scientific machine learning and simulation-based inference.

-This library is designed to...
+- For installation and usage, see the Usage section.
+- For API details, see the API Reference.